-Increasing in popularity, continuing care communities for senior citizens provide residents with various housing accommodations ranging from independent living to skilled nursing facilities, depending on their overall health and medical needs.
+Considering all the different kinds of care you need as you get older can be a lot to wrap your head around.
+The level of care senior citizens need now might be different in the future.
+Continuing care communities for seniors are the answer.
+These facilities provide residents with various housing accommodations ranging from independent living to skilled nursing facilities, depending on their overall health and medical needs.

 What Is a Senior Citizen Continuing Care Community?